Francesca Thyssen-Bornemisza: Personal life

 Francesca and Karl separated in 2003, but did not divorce until 2017.
 Considering this separation, Karl's sister, Archduchess Gabriella, has assumed, since their mother Regina's death in 2010, the rank of Grand Mistress of the Order of the Starry Cross that Francesca would otherwise normally have assumed as the wife of the heir.
-As the wife of the head of the House of Hapsburg Francesca and her children are often accorded the unofficial honorifics of Imperial and Royal Archdukes (or duchesses) of Austria.
-However these titles have no legal recognition as Austria is a republic and all former royal and noble titles were abolished in 1918.
+As the wife of the head of the House of Habsburg Francesca and her children are often accorded the unofficial honorifics of Imperial and Royal Archdukes (or duchesses) of Austria.
+However, these titles are disputed due to the non-dynastic character of the marriage between parties of unequal rank; further, they have no legal recognition as Austria is a republic and all former royal and noble titles were abolished in 1919.

-She owns a residence in Port Antonio, Jamaica, where she is a keen supporter of the reggae music industry.
-The couple divorced in 2017.
+She owns a residence in Port Antonio, Jamaica, where she co-produced an album of reggae music.